Chapter Thirteen IV

 Have we crossed our own line?
 We could rationalize, talk about the least risky alternative, or how scummy the guys were, and, let’s be clear, they were the sludge in the sewer line.
 Janah didn’t ask their employers to murder them, it was pretty much a foregone conclusion that they would.
 Janah claims no absolution, offers no excuse.
 She set them up for execution and they didn’t have a clue.

 She has no illusion that she had done something noble, she did what was necessary.
 Create an elaborate plan to get them busted guaranteed nothing.
 Soldiers and police are just legalized criminals, bought as easily as a common politician.
 If the three had gone to prison, more people get mauled or murdered.
 They can’t get deported...to where?
 Cuba won’t take them.
-We did such a stellar job with Castro over the last fifty years, he ships his criminals to America and doesn’t have a return policy.
+We did such a stellar job with Castro over the last fifty years, he shipped his criminals to America with no return policy.
 The least amount of death was for the three to die.

 Is she wrong?
-Look around, where has social convention gotten the human race?
+Look around, where has social convention gotten citizens?
 We kill our environment for conveniences, not necessities.
 We plunder and kill to protect our “national interests.”
 Public education is a joke, a consequence of greed and massive misappropriation and theft of school budgets; our roads and bridges are crumbling.
-There is no universal health care, preventative medicine is a privilege of the insured, who still don’t do much of it.
-Don’t even get me started on the ludicrous “war on drugs,” which merely adds to the death toll, the prison population and the tax waste.
+There is no universal health care, preventative medicine is a privilege of the wealthy, who still don’t do much of it.
+Don’t even get me started on the ludicrous war on drugs, which merely adds to the death toll, the prison population and the tax waste.
 What does it take to get people to grasp that, forty plus years into a war on drugs, illegal drugs are higher quality and cheaper than ever?
 Just how stupid can they be?
 Don’t answer, it’s too depressing.

 Nikko has me in the bedroom, forgetting any frustration she may have by ravishing me every way I could be ravished.
 I am an expert ravishee.